Netryon/security-writeups/TryHackMe-Junior-Security-Analyst-Intro.md

 - **IP lookup:** Used the “IP Hunter” tab, pasted the IP, and reviewed the result to confirm it was malicious and/or linked to other activity.
 - **Escalation:** Escalated to the **SOC Team Lead** (my senior analyst), because for a junior analyst he’s the right person to go to when I need guidance or don’t fully understand something—escalating to the wrong role would have been incorrect.
 - **Remediation:** The team lead analyzed the alert and asked me to **block the IP in the firewall**.
 In the firewall tab I added a **deny rule** for that IP and included a **comment** (e.g. reason or ticket reference).
-- **Completion:** Received the completion code and finished the room.
+- **Completion:** Received the completion code and finished the module.

 ---